max-mapper/menubar/CONTRIBUTING.md

 - What cli arguments are you passing?
 - What platform are you running menubar on?
 - Is there a stack trace in the error message you're seeing?
-- If possible, please provide instructions to reproduce your problem
+- If possible, please provide instructions to reproduce your problem.

 Thanks!